Benefits of Asking 7 Simple Questions About Painful Fibroids

-At this stage of your pregnancy, your womb is growing larger as your baby grows within it.
+At this pregnancy stage, your womb grows larger as your baby grows within it.
 This means effects like pressure and challenge to the blood supply will affect the fibroid more.

 As a result, pain is often reported from fibroids during later pregnancy.

-Large fibroids can place pressure on the other organs within the pelvis and abdomen.
-If their position is on the back of the womb, they can place pressure on the nerves in the back (spinal nerves) leading to back and leg pain like sciatica.
+Large fibroids can pressure the other organs within the pelvis and abdomen.
+If their position is on the back of the womb, they can place pressure on the nerves in the back (spinal nerves), leading to back and leg pain like sciatica.

-If you have a pedunculated fibroid, it may have grown in your pregnancy.
-It can thus twist very suddenly causing severe sharp pain or cramps in your abdomen or pelvis.
+If you have a pedunculated fibroid, it may have grown during your pregnancy.
+It can thus twist very suddenly, causing severe sharp pain or cramps in your abdomen or pelvis.
 This is Fibroid Torsion and is an emergency requiring prompt medical attention.

-Fibroid degeneration which we describe earlier can also happen in the latter part of your pregnancy.
-Here, larger fibroids (usually more than 5 cm) outgrow their blood supply.
+Fibroid degeneration which we described earlier, can also happen in the latter part of your pregnancy.
+Larger fibroids (usually more than 5 cm) outgrow their blood supply.
 As a result, they degenerate/die while releasing by-products in large amounts.
 These by-products are prostaglandins.
-They are responsible for painful menstrual cramps, but also the contractions during labour.
+They are responsible for painful menstrual cramps but also contractions during labour.

 UFE is a non-surgical method of removing fibroids by shrinking them after shutting off their oxygen supply.